 Midway through your exploration, you’ll stop for morning tea, served on a sandy riverbank with a snack, fresh fruit and your choice of coffee, tea or juice.

 The experience of kayaking around Eden is wonderfully fulfilling since you will paddle along at your own pace as you enjoy the scenery.
 After approximately 3 hours on the water, you will return to the pier.

-Please note: There is limited walking on this tour; however guests must be able to enter and exit the kayak with limited assistance and paddle for up to 3 hours.
+Please note: There is limited walking on this tour; however guests must be able to enter and exit the kayak with limited assistance and paddle for almost 3 hours.
 The tour is not available to wheelchair guests or those with any mobility issues.
 Participants should be in good physical condition.
 Guests may get wet and should dress accordingly in casual clothing.
 A sun cap; sunglasses; sunscreen; and flat, comfortable shoes are recommended.
 Those who may wish to take a short swim during the break should wear a swimsuit under their clothing and bring a towel from the ship.
 The minimum age to participate is 13 years old, and the maximum weight allowance is 265 lbs.
 The tour operates in single-person kayaks.

 Here's a photography tour for new and experienced photographers alike.
 Enjoy a walking tour of the coastal region and take photos of this spectacular area, while learning helpful tips from a professional photographer.
 In addition, it will provide hands on, usable information that will make you a better photographer.

 Enjoy this bay-side walk and learn about the history of the area while capturing stunning images.
 This moderate walk will skirt the bay and no matter what your choice of camera, you will walk away with a better understanding of photography, even if it’s the camera on your phone.